How does Exodus calculate transaction fees?

-Exodus tracks changes in the Bitcoin network and adjusts the fees accordingly using the dynamic pricing model from https://bitcoinfees.earn.com/.
-These network fees are 100% paid to the bitcoin network to ensure Exodus transactions are fast and delivered promptly.
-Exodus does not keep any portion of this fee.
+Exodus tracks changes in the Bitcoin Network (BTC) and adjusts the fees accordingly using dynamic pricing models.
+These network fees are 100% paid to the Bitcoin Network (Miners) to ensure Exodus transactions are fast and delivered promptly.

 We have done extensive testing over the years to make sure bitcoin transactions are delivered the fastest way possible.
 Because Exodus prioritizes speed and reliability over low fees, Exodus will always dynamically set the best price to deliver your transactions as fast as possible.

 Exodus will automatically optimize transaction fees to make sure the wallet is paying the lowes fee that will get the transaction confirmed on the next block.
 This means that Bitcoin transactions should confirm in ~10 minutes.